OpenEvalProject/evals/manuscripts/elife-74937/v2/manuscript.md

 For the experiments concerning OFF edges, a set of five OFF edges comprising 100% Weber contrast was used as described in Ketkar et al., 2020.
 Epoch consisted of a single OFF edge presented at one of five different uniformly lit backgrounds.
 The edge luminance was always ~zero, whereas the five different background luminances were 7%, 14%, 27%, 54%, and 100% of the highest LED intensity (corresponding to five different background luminances: 0.98, 1.96, 3.92, 7.84, or 14.71 *104 photons*s–1*receptor–1).
 The inter-trial interval consisted of a dark screen.

-## Behavioral data analysis
+### Behavioral data analysis

 Fly turning behavior was defined as yaw velocities that were derived as described in Seelig et al., 2010, leading to a positive turn when flies turned in the direction of the stimulation and to a negative turn in the opposite case.
 Turning elicited by the same epoch moving either to the right or to the left were aggregated to compute the mean response of the fly to that epoch.
 Turning responses are presented as angular velocities (rad/s) averaged across flies ± SEM.
 Peak velocities were calculated over the stimulus motion period (750ms), shifted by 100ms to account for a response delay, and relative to a baseline defined as the last 200ms of the preceding inter-stimulus intervals.
 For the moving edges of 100% contrast and varying luminance, relation between peak velocities and luminance was assessed by fitting a straight line (V = a*log(luminance) + b) to the peak velocities of individual flies and quantifying the mean slope (a) ± SEM across flies.
 When comparing the slopes computed for behavior and L1 physiology, the two data types were first normalized for individual flies for behavior and individual regions of interest (ROIs) for L1 physiology (Figure 1E).
-For the ort rescue experiments, rescue efficiency was calculated at each stimulus luminance asErescue=rescue-control-control+-control-
+For the ort rescue experiments, rescue efficiency was calculated at each stimulus luminance as

+$$
+E_{rescue}=\frac{rescue-control^{-}}{control^{+}-control^{-}}
+$$

 where Erescue is the fractional rescue efficiency, rescue is the mean peak velocity of the rescue genotype such as L1 rescue, control- is the mean peak velocity of the ort null mutant negative control and control+ + for the mean peak velocity of the positive heterozygous ort1 control (e.g. L1-Gal4; ort1/+).
 Statistical significance of E rescue differences was tested using a permutation test.
 Specifically, flies of the genotypes L1 ort rescue and L3 ort rescue were shuffled 1000 times and the difference between their rescue efficiencies was obtained each time.
 The difference values so obtained gave a probability distribution that approximated a normal distribution.
 The efficiency difference was considered significant when it corresponded to less than 5% probability on both tails of the distribution, after Bonferroni correction.

 Mean turning of flies as well as the slopes from control and experimental genotypes were normal distributed as tested using a Kolmogorov-Smirnov test (p > 0.05).
 To test differences between these variables, pairwise t-tests considering Bonferroni-Holm correction for multiple comparisons were performed between genotypes.
 The experimental genotype was marked significantly different only when it differed from both genetic controls.
 Flies with a baseline forward walking speed of less than 2 mm/s were discarded from the analysis.
 This resulted in rejection of approximately 25% of all flies.

-## Two-photon imaging
+### Two-photon imaging

 Female flies were anesthetized on ice before placing them onto a sheet of stainless-steel foil bearing a hole that fit the thorax and head of the flies.
 Flies then were head fixated using UV-sensitive glue (Bondic).
 The head of the fly was tilted downward, looking toward the stimulation screen and their back of the head was exposed to the microscope objective.
 To optically access the optic lobe, a small window was cut in the cuticle on the back of the head using sharp forceps.
 During imaging, the brain was perfused with a carboxygenated saline-sugar imaging solution composed of 103 mM NaCl, 3 mM KCl, 5 mM TES, 1 mM NaH2PO4, 4 mM MgCl2, 1.5 mM CaCl2,10 mM trehalose, 10 mM glucose, 7 mM sucrose, and 26 mM NaHCO3.
 Dissections were done in the same solution, but lacking calcium and sugars.
 The pH of the saline equilibrated near 7.3 when bubbled with 95% O2 / 5% CO2.
 The two-photon experiments for Figure 2 and Figure 2—figure supplement 1 were performed using a Bruker Investigator microscope (Bruker, Madison,WI, USA), equipped with a 25 x/NA1.1 objective (Nikon, Minato, Japan).
 An excitation laser (Spectraphysics Insight DS+) tuned to 920 nm was used to excite GCaMP6f, applying 5–15 mW of power at the sample.
 For experiments in Figure 1, a Bruker Ultima microscope, equipped with a 20 x/NA1.0 objective (Leica, Wetzlar, Germany) was used.
 Here the excitation laser (YLMO-930 Menlo Systems, Martinsried, Germany) had a fixed 930 nm wavelength, and a power of 5–15 mW was applied at the sample.

 In both setups, emitted light was sent through a SP680 shortpass filter, a 560 lpxr dichroic filter and a 525/70 emission filter.
 Data was acquired at a frame rate of ~10–15 Hz and around 6–8 x optical zoom, using PrairieView software.

-## Visual stimulation for imaging
+### Visual stimulation for imaging

 For the staircase stimuli and light flashes of different luminances, the visual stimuli were generated by custom-written software using C ++ and OpenGL and synchronized as described previously (Freifeld et al., 2013).
 The stimuli were projected onto an 8cm x 8cm rear projection screen placed anterior to the fly and covering 60° of the fly’s visual system in azimuth and 60° in elevation.
 These experiments were performed with the Bruker Investigator microscope.